Park51

-Park51 (originally named Cordoba House) is a development originally envisioned as a 13-story Islamic community center and mosque in Lower Manhattan, New York City.
-The developers hoped to promote an interfaith dialogue within the greater community.
-Due to its proposed location, two blocks from the World Trade Center site of the September 11 attacks, the proposed building was widely and controversially referred to as the "Ground Zero mosque".
+Park51 (originally named Cordoba House) was a development originally envisioned as a 13-story Islamic community center and mosque in Lower Manhattan, New York City, United States.
+The developers hoped to promote interfaith dialogue.
+Due to its proposed location, two blocks from the World Trade Center site of the September 11 attacks, the proposed building was widely and controversially referred to as the "Ground Zero mosque", and the issue was amplified as an astroturf campaign to influence the 2010 United States elections.

 The project would replace an existing 1850s Italianate building that was damaged in the attacks.
 The original design was by SOMA Architects principal Michel Abboud, who wrestled for months with the challenge of making the building fit naturally into its lower Manhattan surroundings.
 He felt it should have a contemporary design, but also look Islamic.
 His design included a 500-seat auditorium, theater, performing arts center, fitness center, swimming pool, basketball court, childcare area, bookstore, culinary school, art studio, food court, and a memorial to the victims of the September 11 attacks.
 It also included a prayer space for the Muslim community that would accommodate 1,000–2,000 people.

 In late September 2011, a temporary 4000 sqft Islamic center opened in renovated space at the Park51 location.
-In summer 2014, it was announced that there would instead be a 3-story museum with a prayer space, as well as condos, at 49-51 Park Place.
+In summer 2014, it was announced that there would instead be a three-story museum with a prayer space, as well as condos, at 49–51 Park Place.
 The plans were changed again in September 2015 when the owner announced a 667 ft 70-story luxury condominium building at the site.
 In May 2016, financing was secured for a 43-story condominium building with room for an Islamic cultural museum adjacent to it.